Phone: 865.338.5725

 School-based practice

 Dr. Deborah Zeitlin joined Lincoln Memorial University in January 2022 as an Assistant Professor of Occupational Therapy.
-Before coming to LMU, Dr. Zeitlin worked as an adjunct faculty member at North Central College within the Psychology and Neuroscience Department.
+Prior to LMU, she served as an adjunct faculty member in the Psychology and Neuroscience Department at North Central College.